ceeewatt/.dotfiles/README.md

 Here's some info from someone who has configured their Debian 12 to run Sway: https://shorturl.at/d4fuz.

+I installed sway from the system package: `apt install sway`.
+Note that Sway has known issues with the proprietary Nvidia drivers, so keep in mind what hardware your system is using.
+I've initially gone through setting Sway up on my Dell Optiplex machine which uses an Intel card, so I haven't ran into any potential Nvidia issues.

 I'm currently in the process of switching from the default Gnome desktop environment to the Sway tiling window manager.
 When I launch Sway from the Gnome Display Manager (GDM), I was running into a problem where my `~/.profile` script was not executing.
 I don't have much of a reason to continue using a display manager - let alone the Gnome Display Manager - so I'm currently not using one at all.
 I've currently disabled GDM by changing the systemd default target (See: https://shorturl.at/WlsSL).
 This is done by executing the following command as root: `systemctl set-default multi-user.target`.

 To re-enable the display manager, use `systemctl set-default graphical.target`.